Skip to content

 @import '@sqlrooms/ui/tailwind-preset.css';

-1. First, define your panel types and project configuration:
+1. First, define your panel types and room configuration:

 typescript